twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **WarnBeforeAddCharacters** (version 5.0 until 6.5) – Used with **Warn before adding characters**.
 * **WarnBeforeAnchorDelete** – Used with **Warn when deleting anchor**.
 * **WarnBeforeCloseOpenTypeDesigner** – Used with **Warn about losing changes when cancelling or closing OpenType Designer dialog**.
 * **WarnBeforeExecutingGlyphTransformProgram** (version 4.5 & above) – Used with **Warn before executing a glyph transformer script**.
-The checkbox is hidden in recent versions and positioned all the way down but it is documented.
+The checkbox is hidden in recent versions and moved all the way down but it is documented.
 * **WarnBeforeSortingGlyphs** (version 5.0 until 6.5) – Used with **Warn before sorting glyphs**.
 * **WarnImportSmallImage** – Used with **Warn when importing small image**.
 * **WarnWhenOpening10OrMoreFonts** – Used with **Warn when opening 10 or more fonts**.